samuelteixeiras/wtc/README.md

 A standalone command-line WhatsApp client that allows sending messages from the terminal without requiring Go installation on the target machine.

+This is a simple client for the WhatsApp Web API using the [whatsmeow](https://github.com/tulir/whatsmeow) library.

 ## Overview

 This package contains two main components: